markstringer-dti/markstringer-dti.github.io/dti.md

 I explain this using the metaphor of flowers and fruit.
 Flowers appeal to us straight away.
 But they aren't sustaining.
 Fruit is difficult to grow and even more difficult to make tasty.
 But it feeds people.

-You might think that, if you're software development project that's costing millions of pounds, is really in trouble, the last thing that you need is some dreamy guff about metaphors.
+Maybe you're thinking my software development project is in trouble.
+It's already cost millions of pounds.
+I can't any way out of this that doesn't cost millions more.
+The last thing that I need is some dreamy guff about metaphors.
 But this book provides its readers with something, solid, nutritious, and sustaining.
 It sets out seven ways of seeing projects that make successful delivery more likely.
 It offers the genuine possibility of knowing what you're doing.
 And once you know what you're doing, a lot of things that previously seemed impossible can seem a lot less so.

 ### Why now?
 Well, another way of thinking about this is – "Why not *then*?"
 Why haven't we found better ways to think about software development since the start?